clokesecurity/netlify-redirect-cloke-altsite/README.md

 # netlify-redirect-cloke-altsite

-Below is a step‑by‑step field‑guide for parking an alternative domain on **Netlify** and having it issue a clean, SEO‑friendly **301** to your canonical site—all while keeping the nameservers at Namecheap and paying nothing beyond Netlify’s Free tier.
+Below is a step‑by‑step field‑guide for parking an alternative domain on **Netlify** and having it issue a clean, SEO‑friendly **301** to your canonical site—all while keeping the nameservers at Registrar and paying nothing beyond Netlify’s Free tier.

 ---

 ## Quick‑look summary

 Create a “redirect‑only” Netlify site that contains nothing but a `_redirects` file instructing the edge to send every request to `https://your‑main.com`.
 Add your alt domain to the site, then point DNS at Netlify (CNAME for `www`, ALIAS/ANAME or an A‑record for the apex).
-Netlify provisions a free Let’s Encrypt cert automatically, so both HTTP and HTTPS visitors get an instant 301.
-You stay on Namecheap DNS; no Cloudflare required. ([Netlify][1], [Netlify][2], [Netlify][3])
+Netlify provisions a free Let’s Encrypt cert automatically, so both HTTP and HTTPS visitors get an instant 301. ([Netlify][1], [Netlify][2], [Netlify][3])

 ---